Hypnosis

 This type of operation can be very

 painful.
-Ill give you some powerful medication to last you several
+Ill give you some powerful medication to help you with the

 Pain